John Fourcade

-John Charles Fourcade, Jr. (born October 11, 1960) is a former professional American football quarterback in the National Football League for the New Orleans Saints and recent head coach of the New Mexico Stars of American Indoor Football.
+John Charles Fourcade, Jr. (born October 11, 1960) is an American former professional football player who was a quarterback for the New Orleans Saints of the National Football League (NFL).
+He played college football for the Ole Miss Rebels.
 Fourcade was the most valuable player of the 1982 Senior Bowl after passing for 115 yards and running for 33 yards and two touchdowns.
-He had gained 6,713 yards at Ole Miss from 1978–1981, breaking the career record of Archie Manning.
+He had gained 6,713 yards with Ole Miss from 1978 to 1981, breaking the career record of Archie Manning.

 Professional career

 Fourcade played as an undrafted free agent in four games as a backup to Joe Paopao for the British Columbia Lions in 1983.
 As a career journeyman quarterback, he played for the 1984 Winnipeg Blue Bombers (CFL) and the 1985 Memphis Showboats (USFL) before being signed as a free agent by the New York Giants in May 1986.
 He then played for the 1987 Denver Dynamite in the Arena Football League.
 In 1987, he led the Saints to a 2-1 replacement game record and made the regular roster.
 Over his career, Fourcade passed for 2,312 yards in 24 games for the Saints, with a passer rating of 70.1.
 He was waived by the Saints in July 1991.
 In 1993, he played for the Miami Hooters of the AFL.
-In 2001, he was the general manager, head coach and played in the National Indoor Football League for the Mississippi Fire Dogs.
+From 1998 to 2000, he was the general manager, head coach and played in the National Indoor Football League for the Mississippi Fire Dogs.
+In 2001, he played for the Mobile Seagulls and the Louisiana Bayou Beast in the National Indoor Football League.